 Chilli sauces are the guitarist’s friend.
-The same endorphin rush that rewards parrots for their consumption and propagation of the chilli’s seeds lends a welcome boost to the hard-working guitarist and his diet of after-hours junk food.
+The same endorphin rush that rewards parrots for their consumption and propagation of the chilli’s seeds lends a welcome boost to the hard-working guitarist and their diet of after-hours junk food.

 Most are either too limp or too dependent on Habanero peppers which give plenty of raw heat and some perfume but little depth of flavour.